 First, focus on the seat at the top of the stool.
-This represents the hopes that you hold - not your own wishful thinking, but the things you believe or do because of your trust in God.
+This represents the hopes that you hold - not your own wishful thinking, but the things you believe are possible or do because of your trust in God.
 What do these look like for you?
 Call to mind a change you are longing to see in your life, your wider community or in society (e.g. those seen as 'outsiders' being fully welcomed into a church community / family relationships or friendships restored).

-Invite people to share what comes to mind in the Chat.
+Invite small groups to share between them what comes to mind.